Britain's Rolls-Royce to cut 9,000 jobs amid air travel slump

-Britain's Rolls-Royce said it would cut at least 9,000 jobs from its global staff of 52,000 to adapt to the much smaller aviation market that will emerge from the coronavirus pandemic.
+Britain's Rolls-Royce said on Wednesday it would cut at least 9,000 jobs from its global staff of 52,000 and could shut factories to adapt to the much smaller aviation market that will emerge from the coronavirus pandemic.

-Rolls-Royce, which supplies engines for large aircraft such as the Boeing 787 and the Airbus A350, said the job losses would predominantly affect its civil aerospace business, plus its central support functions.
-The job losses would help it to make annual cost savings of 1.3 billion pounds ($1.59 billion), with cash restructuring costs of around 800 million pounds.
-The company said it would also cut costs across plant, property and other areas.
+Rolls-Royce, one Britain's best known industrial names, supplies engines for large aircraft such as the Boeing 787 and the Airbus A350.
+It is paid by airlines based on how many hours they fly, meaning its earnings will be hit by the collapse in air travel which is expected to last for years.

-Air travel has slumped since March because of travel restrictions linked to the coronavirus pandemic.
-Airlines have grounded planes and may not need as many new planes in future, hurting Rolls-Royce which earns revenues from the number of hours its engines fly.
+"This is about adjusting our capacity to meet future demand," Rolls-Royce chief executive Warren East told BBC Radio on Wednesday.
+Rolls-Royce relies on aerospace for just over half of its annual revenues, which were around 15 billion pounds in 2019, and the company said that the job cuts would mostly be in its civil aerospace unit.

 - READ MORE ON: